ocsig/deploymentmanager-samples/community/cloud-foundation/docs/tutorials/getting-started-01.md

       removeDefaultSA: False
 ```

-When in doubt of what the fields mean check the [project.py.schema](../../templates/project/project.py.schema) file for reference;
+When in doubt of what the fields means check the [project.py.schema](../../templates/project/project.py.schema) file for reference;

 Notewhorty items: